-- Monitoring progress - Responding to the needs of individual pupils - Responding appropriately to pupils whose parents wish them to be withdrawn from the nonstatutory components of RSE - Staff do not have the right to opt out of teaching RSE.
+- Modelling positive attitudes to RSE - Monitoring progress - Responding to the needs of individual pupils - Responding appropriately to pupils whose parents wish them to be withdrawn from the nonstatutory components of RSE - Staff do not have the right to opt out of teaching RSE.
 Staff who have concerns about teaching RSE are encouraged to discuss this with the Headteacher.